sssnnt/gitlab-aws-helloworld/README.md

 ## Before you start
 To run this project you should  have the following ready:
 * An AWS account to deploy the cluster to.

 * A Gitlab runner in an AWS account (does not need to be the same account you deploy to).
-The runner should have been setup from the Github repo: [https://github.com/scaniadevtools/gitlab-runner](https://github.com/scaniadevtools/gitlab-runner)
+The runner should have been setup from the [Scaniadevtools gitlab-runner Github](https://github.com/scaniadevtools/gitlab-runner) repo.

 * An account on the Gitlab server the runner is connected to.
 This can be gitlab.com or an enterprise Gitlab installation.

 ## Setup and install